SwiftUI offers several mechanisms to pass data between views.

 }

-Using bindings to update values that reside somewhere up a view hierarchy
+Use bindings to update a source of truth up a view hierarchy

-Some views need to change values they do not own.
-Such data usually resides somewhere else up the view hierarchy.
+Views often need to change state they do not own.
+Such data usually resides in a source of truth somewhere up the view hierarchy.
 For that, we use bindings.

-The SwiftUI framework offers many views that use bindings to pass data up the view hierarchy.
+The SwiftUI framework offers many views that use bindings to update a source of truth you provide.
 Some common examples are the TextField, Toggle, or Picker views.
-These are all standard controls that update data they don’t own.

-struct EditableRow: View {
+struct EditableDetail: View {

 let title: String